DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Global configuration file options

 Using a global configuration file is one of the ways to configure datadog-ci.
 To do so, create a JSON configuration file on your system.
-Specify the path to the file using the `--config` flag [when launching your tests](#run-tests-command) or [uploading a new application](#upload-application-command).
+Specify the path to the file using the `--config` flag or configure it through the `DATADOG_SYNTHETICS_CONFIG_PATH` environment variable [when launching your tests](#run-tests-command) or [uploading a new application](#upload-application-command).
 If you don't specify a file path, Datadog looks for a file with the default filename of `datadog-ci.json`.

 See each command's list of configurations below for the list of advanced options in the global configuration file relevant to each [run-tests command](#list-of-configurations) and [upload-application command](#list-of-configurations-1).
 For an example configuration file, see this [`example-global-config.json` file][9].

-### Configuring with Environment Variables

-In addition to the global configuration file and CLI arguments, you can configure all properties using environment variables.

-### Command line options

-### API

-By default, `datadog-ci` runs at the root of the working directory and looks for `{,!(node_modules)/**/}*.synthetics.json` files (every file ending with `.synthetics.json`, except for those in the `node_modules` folder) to find a [test configuration file](#test-files).
-The default file name for the [global configuration file](#global-configuration-file-options) is `datadog-ci.json`.
-If you use this name for your global configuration file, you may omit the `--config` flag.

-For example:
+Example:

 ```jsonc
 {